 In Germany, public restrooms are labeled ’00.’
 In light of this, it shows that Bastien was assigned a restroom during his vacation.

 - What do hand grenades and women have in common?
 When you pull the ring off, your house goes away.

 This is a little divorce humor that pokes fun at what happens during divorces in Germany.
-In most cases, it is the woman who gets the matrimonial home.
+In most cases, it is the woman who gets the marital home.

-The wordplay is in the world Pole – to mean someone from Poland and Germans pronounce ‘W’ as ‘V’ hence why the German thought he was being called Walter
+The wordplay is in the word Pole – to mean someone from Poland, and Germans pronounce ‘W’ as ‘V,’ hence why the German thought he was being called Walter.